Aiko/iris/README.md

 unset npm_config_platform
 ```

+Also install `@electron-forge/cli` globally (i.e. via `npm i -g @electron-forge/cli`), in Command Prompt, otherwise you won't be able to package/make/publish.

 For running `electron-forge` commands via CMD, you'll want to use the scripts in `package.json` that have `-windows` appended to them.
 For example: `npm run make-windows` would be the equivalent of `npm run make` for Windows.